• Share this on:

 Last updated:

-1. What requirements must mangoes comply with to be allowed on the European market?
+1. What requirements and certifications must mangoes meet to be allowed on the European market?

 What are mandatory requirements?